Consibio/consibio-cloud-api/README.md

 The API is accessible for authorized users at [https://cloud.consibio.com/rest](https://cloud.consibio.com/rest)

 Don't have an account yet?
 Sign up at [https://cloud.consibio.com](https://cloud.consibio.com).
-More detailed documentation and description of terminology and used concepts can be found in [Consibio Docs](https://docs.consibio.com/rest-api/).
+More detailed documentation, description of terminology and used concepts can be found in [Consibio Docs](https://docs.consibio.com/rest-api/).

 ## Endpoints